Listen to Article

 Companies should be ready for more stringent controls over personal data.
 The list of personal data includes the name, address, email address, photograph, IP address, GPS data, cookies, and analytics data.
-Apart from these, there are special categories of data like race, religion, political views, membership to labour unions, sexual orientation, and health information.
+Apart from these, there are special categories of data like race, religion, political views, membership to labor unions, sexual orientation, and health information.
 In the light of the modern developments, biometric data and genetic data has also been added to the category of special categories of personal data.

 Consumers Get a Lot of Power

 Consumer data protection is the primary goal of GDPR.
 No wonder, under this law the consumer becomes significantly more empowered.
-GDPR plugs a large number of loopholes in the previous set of rules, and consequently, organisations find it more difficult to obtain and process data without the knowledge of the consumer.
+GDPR Summary plugs a large number of loopholes in the previous set of rules, and consequently, organizations find it more difficult to obtain and process data without the knowledge of the consumer.
 This GDPR summary covers the broad strokes of what rights the consumers have under GDPR.

 Stricter Rules for Consent

 They have become stricter.
 Organisations need to be more careful while crafting their consent forms.
 For GDPR compliance, they need to show evidence of consent to collect and use the personal data of any individual.
 This quick GDPR summary covers what kind of consent forms are acceptable.